 Depending on the average sales price of homes in your neighborhood you will need to sell millions of dollars in order to make a good income.

-Some of the reasons that people choose a career in real estate includes; flexible hours, the opportunity to work with people, and having the entrepreneurial bug.
-Although, your hours are flexible you are going to have to put in a lot of hours and hustle if you expect to make money as a Florida real estate agent.
+Some of the reasons that people choose a career in real estate include; flexible hours, the opportunity to work with people, and having the entrepreneurial bug.
+Although your hours are flexible you are going to have to put in a lot of hours and hustle if you expect to make money as a Florida real estate agent.
 Now that you know the average income, if you are still interested in being a real estate agent this is what you will need to do.